 Had enough of night markets and shopping and want to enjoy some of Taiwan’s great outdoors on your quick weekend trip to Taipei?
-Nature is never far from Taiwan’s buzzing capital – a quick bus or MRT ride will take you up into the many mountains that make up Taiwan’s landscape where you can breathe deep and easily enjoy great outdoor activities in Taipei.
+Nature is never far from Taiwan’s buzzing capital – a quick bus or MRT ride will take you up into the many mountains that make up Taiwan’s landscape where you can breathe deep and easily enjoy great outdoor activities in Taipei and the surrounding New Taipei City.

 Budget airline Scoot challenged me to explore and uncover some of the more interesting things to do in Taipei and its surrounding area, so in this edition I put on my trekking shoes and embrace nature to bring you some of the more unusual outdoor activities in Taipei that you can check out without having to go too far.